Adoraim: Historical sources and archaeology

+Iron Age

+Biblical reference

+According to 2 Chron.
+11.9, Adoraim was fortified by Rehoboam (974 BC – 913 BC), King of the United Monarchy of Israel and later the first king of the Kingdom of Judah, who was a son of Solomon and a grandson of David.

+According to Guy Le Strange, the city locality is in the Vale of Mamre mentioned in the story of The Twelve Spies who brought back to Moses large grapes of Eshkol as recorded in the Book of Numbers.

 Babylonian period

 In the early 6th century BCE the Babylonians attacked the Kingdom of Judah, and the southern part of the country, from Adoraim near Hebron to Maresha and beyond, fell to Edom.

 Hellenistic period

-Following Alexander the Great's conquest, the village population preserved their traditional way of life, however Jewish urban centers such as Adoraim exhibited a degree of hellenisation.
-The settlement is mentioned in the Zenon Papyri in 259 BCE as a "fortress city".
+Following Alexander the Great's conquest, the entire region came under Ptolemaic and later Seleucid rule.
+Adoraim is mentioned in the Zenon Papyri in 259 BCE as a "fortress city".
 In Adora, Simon Maccabeus stopped the advancing army of Diodotus Tryphon in 142 BCE.

-According to Josephus, John Hyrcanus captured the city after the death of Antiochus VII in 129 BCE.
+According to Josephus, John Hyrcanus captured the city after the death of Antiochus VII, circa 129 BCE.
 The city inhabitants, who were alleged to have been of Esau's progeny (Idumeans), were forced to convert to Judaism during the reign of Hyrcanus, on the condition that they be allowed to remain in the country.
 Hyrcanus "hired foreign troops, dismantled Adora and Marissa, the strong places of Edom, and forced the Edomites to accept the Jewish religion and submit to circumcision.
 This is the first instance of forcible conversion in Jewish history."